Varun Gandhi

 Feroze Varun Gandhi (born 13 March 1980) is an Indian politician who has been a three time Member of Parliament for Lok Sabha from the Pilibhit constituency.
 He is a member of the Bharatiya Janata Party and was inducted into Rajnath Singh's team in March 2012 as General Secretary.
 He belongs to the Nehru–Gandhi family, which has occupied a prominent place in the politics of India since a time before the country's independence in 1947.

 Early life and education

 Feroze Varun Gandhi was born in Delhi on 13 March 1980 to Sanjay Gandhi and Maneka Gandhi.
 He is the grandson of former Prime Minister of India, Indira Gandhi and the great-grandson of India's first Prime Minister, Jawaharlal Nehru.
-He is the nephew of former Prime Minister of India, Rajiv Gandhi and cousin of Rahul Gandhi.
+He is the nephew of former Prime Minister of India, Rajiv Gandhi and cousin of Rahul Gandhi and Priyanka Gandhi.
 Varun was born soon after Indira Gandhi regained power in the 1980 general election.
 Sanjay Gandhi died in a plane crash when Varun was three months old in June 1980.
 Indira was assassinated when Varun was four years old on 31 October 1984.
 Varun attended Rishi Valley School and the British School, New Delhi, where he ran for a position on the student council.